koality-io/whmcs-koality/README.md

 ![Configurable Options](./docs/configurable-options.png)

-### Product upgrades
+### Product upgrades/downgrades

-You also can configure product upgrades, but it's only allowed to upgrade from a single plan to an agency plan.
-A downgrade from the agency plan to the single plan is restricted by KA.
+You also can configure product upgrades, but it's only allowed to upgrade from a single plan to a higher plan (e.g. Single -> Agency).
+A downgrade from a higher plan to a lower plan (e.g. Agency -> Single) is restricted by the Plesk Key Administrator.

 ![Product upgrades](./docs/product-upgrades.png)